electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	File system corruption detected
 	FATAL ERROR:failed to read file system tables

-Now I'm getting why binwalk was using sasquatch to extract the root filesystem image.
+Now I'm getting why binwalk was using sasquatch to extract the root file system image.
 Let's do the same

 	$ sasquatch D0000.squashfs